List of formations in American football: 5-3 defense

 The 5-3 defense consists of five defensive linemen, three linebackers, and three defensive backs (one safety, two corners).
 It appeared in the early thirties as a response to the improving passing offenses of the time, particularly the T formation.
 It grew in importance as the 1940s progressed, as it was more effective versus the T than the other standard defense of the time, the 6–2.
 By 1950, five man lines were standard in the NFL, either the 5-3 or the 5-2 Eagle.
-As late as the early 1950s, the Cleveland Browns were using a 5-3 as their base defense.
+As late as the early 1950s, the Cleveland Browns were using a 5–3 as their base defense.

 6-2 defense

 The 6-2 defense consists of six defensive linemen, two linebackers, and three defensive backs (one safety, two corners).
 This was the primary defense in football, at all levels, during the single wing era (the 1930s), combining enough passing defense to handle the passing attacks of the day along with the ability to handle the power running games of the times.
 As the T formation grew popular in the 1940s, this formation was replaced in the NFL with the 5-3 and the 5-2 defenses.
+This defensive formation is still used as a "goal line" formation with some NFL teams.